 Even though the new estate tax exemption will result in fewer taxpayers paying estate tax at the Federal level, there are still a multitude of reasons to not be passive when it comes to your planning.
 Working with your trust advisors will help to ensure that you take full advantage of the new law, and preserve your wealth for your family and generations to come.

 Would you like to discuss estate, gift-tax, or trust concerns?
 Contact Brooke Hanssen, CPA and Estate, Gift, and Trust Service Area Leader at Redpath and Company today.

-Brooke Hanssen is a Director and Service Area Leader in the Estate, Gift, and Trust tax services area.
-She assists clients with business succession planning, wealth transfer planning—including estate, gifts, and charitable planning—estate settlement and compliance, trust accounting and administration, and audit support in the Estate, Gift, and Trust area.
+Brooke Hanssen is a director and service area leader in the estate, gift, and trust tax services area.
+She assists clients with business succession planning, wealth transfer planning—including estate, gifts, and charitable planning—estate settlement and compliance, trust accounting and administration, and audit support in the estate, gift, and trust area.
 Brooke also advises clients on cash flow planning for retirement and goal-based objectives.
-While she supports Redpath clients in all industries, Brooke is an active member of the Manufacturing and Distribution Industry Team.
-Brooke has provided public accounting services since 2007 and joined Redpath and Company in 2012.More posts by Brooke Hanssen
+Brooke has provided public accounting services since 2007 and has been at Redpath and Company since 2012.More posts by Brooke Hanssen

 We are a member of HLB International, a worldwide network of professional independent accounting firms and business advisors.